 Perforce servers maintain metadata and versioned files.
 The metadata contains all the information about the files in the depots.
-Metadata resides in database (db.) files in the server's root directory (P4ROOT).
+Metadata resides in database (db.\) files in the server's root directory (P4ROOT).
 The versioned files contain the file changes that have been submitted to the server.
 Versioned files reside on the hxdepots volume.

 This section assumes that you understand the basics of Perforce backup and recovery.
-For more information, consult the Perforce System Administrator's Guide and the Knowledge Base articles about replication.
+For more information, consult the Perforce System Administrator's Guide and failover.